CheckoutFinland/checkout-finland-for-woocommerce/readme.txt

 Head over to [Checkout.fi](https://www.checkout.fi) and register for the service (currently in Finnish only) to obtain the necessary keys.

 == Changelog ==

+= 1.5.12 =
+* Add more logging to gateway
+* Hide the payment method group title and expand the group if only one group is available
+* Fix payment method description support
+* Fix error handling when no payment provider chosen
+* Fix initialising of payment method groups in provider form

 = 1.5.11 =
 * Add missing register scripts